Hung9762/Strori-QA-Automation-Challenge/README.md

 ## Running Tests from the terminal with Chrome/Edge/Firefox

-To run tests, run the following command
+To run tests with the supported browsers with the following commands

 ```bash
   mvn clean && mvn -Dbrowser=chrome test